kakavegeta/ztest/README.md

 # ztest
-A simple unit test framwork for C++
+A simple unit test framework for C++